Sarah7860/Practice-dashboard-for-M-decins-Sans-Fronti-res/README.md

-**Designed an interactive dashboard for MSF as a group project for the LSE Data Analytics Career Accelerator**
+**Designed an interactive dashboard for MSF as a group project for the LSE Data Analytics Career Accelerator - data used is synthetic**

 <img width="862" height="489" alt="Survey response analysis" src="https://github.com/user-attachments/assets/a193750a-5d7f-48e3-a9f2-7a77f512e725" />